zWang64/NoSQL_Benchmark/README.md

   - Read/read-modify-write ratio: 50/50
   - Example: user database, where user records are read and modified by the user or to record user activity

 The parameter `COUNT` denotes how many records will be inserted into the database and will be tested.
-Generally speaking, the unit is *byte*, which means *COUNT=30,000,000* will take up approximately 30GB of memory.
+Generally speaking, **one record takes 100 bytes**, which means **COUNT=300,000** will take up approximately 30GB of memory.

 If the fourth parameter exists, the benchmark will run in cluster mode.
 There should be 6 nodes in the cluster, and their IPs should be configured in `./cluster/cluster.conf`